 Guaro has a mixed reputation in Costa Rica.
 Sure, it’s the national hooch.
 But unlike, say, Nicaragua or Guatemala, who pride themselves on the quality of their outstanding rums, guaro is a poor man’s drink.
 It’s the traditional beverage of bums on the street.
 It’s cheap and comes in little plastic bottles.
 The less salubrious parts of Costa Rica’s cities are filled with empty guaro bottles.
 Guaro is not a drink for connoisseurs.

 On its own, guaro tastes horrible.
 It tastes exactly like what it is – a cheap, crappy, version of rum.
 Without going into detail about how they make guaro, know it comes from leftover sugar cane juices.
-The stuff that the rum producers discard.
+The stuff the rum producers discard.

-The one saving grace of guaro is that it is not as strong as rum.
+The one saving grace of guaro is that it’s not as strong as rum.
 Although its taste suggests otherwise.
 Upon drinking a shot of neat guaro, you’d think those hairs sprouting on your chest come from the kind of drink that makes you go blind.
 But it’s not the alcohol, it’s the taste and the poor quality.

 It takes an especially foul kind of drink to taste more alcoholic than it actually is.

 So, guaro needs something to go with it, to broaden its appeal from alcoholics and street-bums to a wider market.
 For a long time, people drank guaro with a soft drink like Sprite.
 When I first came to Costa Rica, that’s how they introduced it to me.

-And it’s not that bad with Sprite, either.
+And it’s not too bad with Sprite, either.
 Or Red Bull.
-I mean, it’s not something that I got into at all, but it was drinkable.
+I mean, it’s not something I got into at all, but it was drinkable.